Myndex/apca-introduction/analysis.md

 > _The four curves for APCA are very similar._

 The curves are very clearly _NOT AT ALL_ similar.
-This is a bizarre statement, and is plain to see.
+This is a unclear statement, and is plain to see.
 But also, let's not forget that xi altered the shapes of APCA with the distortions discussed above.

 .

 > _Despite the very different formula, the WCAG 2.x curve also has a similar shape._

-Notwithstanding comment.
-It is prima facie evidence that these curves are significantly different!!
-To say otherwise is some form of cognitive dissonance, or malicious motivation.
-They are curves, but they are so clearly different, that bizarre statements to the contrary have me questioning the motives herein.
+The visual differences between these curves are self-evident from the plots.
+The claim that they are similar is not supported by the data presented.

 .